 An Era of Opposites

-It is particularly noticeable as far as the colours are concerned, but it can also be observed in the choice of furniture: More and more often different furnishing styles are being favoured – sometimes even in the same apartment, as the colour expert Dr. Axel says: “More and more contradictory shades are being combined in the apartment.
+It is particularly noticeable as far as the colors are concerned, but it can also be observed in the choice of furniture: More and more often different furnishing styles are being favored – sometimes even in the same apartment, as the color expert Dr. Axel says: “More and more contradictory shades are being combined in the apartment.
 We seek both in it: sociability and retreat, attraction and delimitation.
 We invite people in and flee from company.
 We don’t like to entirely commit ourselves.
 We love objectivity and cuteness at the same time.
 And these are mixed together in some way.”

 Hygge and the trend towards light, friendly pastel colors as well as natural green shades are turning Scandinavian-style furniture into an absolute hit.
 Small, natural, unpretentious, yet still often also of unusual and cheeky design – these are the ingredients that allow coziness to be created, a place where both modern style and a traditional well-being ambiance are at home.